Azure/iot-identity-service/docs/packaging.md

 # Packaging

 The Identity Service (IS), Keys Service (KS) and Certificates Service (CS) have been explicitly designed to not be Azure IoT Edge-specific; they can be used on non-Edge Azure IoT devices also.
 To this end, we want to cleanly separate these components from existing association with IoT Edge in the form of hosting it in a separate source repository and shipping it as a separate package.
-Furthermore, the existing IoT Edge daemon (`iotedged`) will be modified to depend on these components for provisioning the device, managing module identities, and managing cryptographic keys and certificates.
-Its only responsibility will be to act as a Module Runtime (MR).
+Furthermore, the existing IoT Edge daemon will be renamed (`iotedged` -> `aziot-edged`) and modified to depend on these new components for provisioning the device, managing module identities, and managing cryptographic keys and certificates. `aziot-edged`'s only responsibility will be to act as a Module Runtime (MR) for containerized Edge modules.

 Because of these large-scale changes, we plan to make the current `iotedge` Linux package into a long-term servicing (LTS) release.
-The new components, including the new `iotedged` with smaller responsibilities, will be shipped in two new lines of packages:
+The new components (IS/KS/CS), along with the refactoring for an `aziot-edged` with smaller responsibilities, will be shipped in two new lines of packages:

 - `aziot-identity-service`: This package contains the IS, KS and CS components.